dragonflyoss/d7y.io/docs/reference/configuration/manager.md

 # Console shows log on console.
 console: true

-# Whether to enable debug level logger and enable pprof.
-verbose: true

-# Listen port for pprof, only valid when the verbose option is true
+# Listen port for pprof, default is -1 (meaning disabled).
-# default is -1.
-If it is 0, pprof will use a random port.
-pprof-port: -1
+pprofPort: -1

 # tracing is the tracing configuration for dfdaemon.
 # tracing: